En012/Team-9-S.E.-Laser-Tag/README.md

 # Running the program

-After downloading and extracting the zip file, navigate to the folder within your command line To run the program, type the following command:
+After downloading and extracting the zip file, navigate to the project folder within your command line.
+To run the program, type the following command:
 ###
     python3 main.py